-The Oakville Community Foundation is proud to be part of the Pilot Fund for Gender Equality, alongside Community Foundations of Canada (CFC) and the Equality Fund, with support from the Government of Canada.
-The Foundation has joined 25 other community foundations throughout Canada to grant locally to projects that are working to drive transformation and create more equitable spaces for women, girls and trans Canadians.
+The Oakville Community Foundation is proud to be part of the Fund for Gender Equality, alongside Community Foundations of Canada (CFC) and the Equality Fund, with support from the Government of Canada.
+The Foundation has joined other community foundations throughout Canada to shift power to women, girls, Two-Spirit and gender-diverse people, and will work towards a future grounded in justice and gender equality.

 Power: Shifting economic, political and social power and autonomy over one’s body to increasing equality